buttplugio/buttplug-js-websocket-server/README.md

 ## IMPORTANT BUILD NOTE

-**DO NOT USE YARN TO INSTALL THIS**
+**USE YARN TO INSTALL THIS**

-Installing with yarn will break the native dependencies required for our bluetooth dependencies.
-Only use 'npm install' to install this.
+Installing with npm will break the native dependencies required for our bluetooth dependencies.
+Only use yarn to install this.
-Afterwards, using yarn is fine.

 ## Installation

 ```
-npm run build
+yarn build
 ```

 To run the server after it is built, run the following command:

 ```
-npm run start
+yarn start
 ```

 ## License